MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 ### Rollout parameter

 It is the same parameter as the one described in the [above section](#rollout-parameter), and allows you to specify whether the newly created release should only be made available to a portion of your users.
-Unlike the other release metadata parameters (for example, `description`), the `rollout` of a release is not carried over/inherited as part of a promote, and therefore, you must explicitly set this if you don't want the newly created release to be available to all of your users.
+Unlike the other release metadata parameters (for example, `description`), the `rollout` of a release isn't carried over/inherited as part of a promote, and therefore, you must explicitly set this if you don't want the newly created release to be available to all of your users.

 ### Target binary version parameter